What is the Food like on a Safari? – Safari Food gives a Taste of Uganda

 While there, try various ways.
 Crayfish is served here in ways they have never thought of in Louisiana.

-You will know that the Crayfish came fresh from the Lake that day as you eat your Crayfish Curry, omelet, Pizza, Stew, Pasta, or Rice Dish.
+You will know the Crayfish came fresh from the Lake that day as you eat your Crayfish Curry, omelet, Pizza, Stew, Pasta, or Rice Dish.

 Lake Bunyonyi, Africa’s spoor man’s lobster Destination, is one of Africa’s most beautiful lakes with that added Culinary Surprise.